Patient education: Sleep apnea in adults (Beyond the Basics)

 Sleep apnea is best treated by a knowledgeable sleep medicine specialist.
 The goal of treatment is to maintain an open airway during sleep.
 Effective treatment will eliminate the symptoms of sleep disturbance; long-term health consequences are also reduced.
 Most treatments require nightly use.
 The challenge for the clinician and the patient is to select an effective therapy that is appropriate for the patient's problem and that is acceptable for long term use.

-Continuous positive airway pressure (CPAP) — The most effective treatment for sleep apnea uses a mechanical device to keep the upper airway open during sleep.
+Continuous positive airway pressure (CPAP) — The most effective treatment for sleep apnea uses air pressure from a mechanical device to keep the upper airway open during sleep.
 A CPAP (continuous positive airway pressure) (figure 3) device uses an air-tight attachment to the nose, typically a mask, connected to a tube and a blower which generates the pressure .
 Devices that fit comfortably into the nasal opening, rather than over the nose, are also available.
 CPAP should be used any time the person sleeps (day or night).

 Adjust sleep position — Adjusting sleep position (to stay off the back) may help improve sleep quality in people who have OSA when sleeping on the back.
 However, this is difficult to maintain throughout the night and is rarely an adequate solution.

 Weight loss — Weight loss may be helpful for obese or overweight patients.
 Weight loss may be accomplished with dietary changes, exercise, and/or surgical treatment.
 However, it can be difficult to maintain weight loss; the five-year success of non-surgical weight loss is only 5 percent, meaning that 95 percent of people regain lost weight.
-(See "Patient information: Weight loss treatments (Beyond the Basics)".)
+(See "Patient education: Weight loss treatments (Beyond the Basics)".)

 Avoid alcohol and other sedatives — Alcohol can worsen sleepiness, potentially increasing the risk of accidents or injury.
 People with OSA are often counseled to drink little to no alcohol, even during the daytime.
 Similarly, people who take anti-anxiety medications or sedatives to sleep should speak with their healthcare provider about the safety of these medications.